The narcissistic mother has a way of making her children feel owned instead of loved, and she never failed to remind us our fate was in her hands.

 Narcissism is on a broad spectrum, but their ability to give and receive love is very limited compared to a normal person.

-Usually (but not always), the second-born child is designated as ‘the problem’ in the family.
+One of their children is designated as ‘the problem’ in the family.

 There has to be someone to blame because a narcissist will never take responsibility or admit to any wrongdoing.